luis-decol/movies-recommender-system/README.md

 First, I started with some data cleaning, feature engineering and EDA.
 Then I built the first recommender system: a collaborative-filtering model.
 Moving onto the content-based models, I built two versions, being the second an improvement of the first one.
 Finally, I built two hybrid models.
 The Jupyter Notebook includes a step by step description of the project.

-The “Data” folder includes both the original and the cleaned/processed datasets used for the project.
-A thorough description of how those files were used is included in the Jupyter Notebook.
+The data used for this project can be found online at https://grouplens.org/datasets/movielens/ in the section "recommended for education and development" as the "full" dataset.

 A more detailed explanation of my next steps is included in the Jupyter Notebook, but in few words, they are the following:
 -	Improving the models by including more features (feature engineering)